Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 With that being said, why don’t we take the opportunity to look back at the original sitcom and see what the original cast has been up to since the series was taken off the air?
 Night Court fans, you’re in for a treat with this one!

-Night Court Got Its Start as a Midseason Replacement for Cheers
+How Night Court Began: From Midseason Replacement for Cheers to 80s TV Hit

 Night Court was a rare midseason replacement show that achieved unprecedented popularity in 1984.